- Minimum deposit

 - Live chat.
 Farther’s live chat service is available weekdays and weekends — but only when its financial advisers are around to respond, and its advisers don’t adhere to a consistent schedule.

 As far as autonomy is concerned, Farther doesn’t offer the freedom and flexibility of self-directed brokerage accounts.
-If you’re interested in buying and selling your own securities, check out a platform like Public, SoFi or TD Ameritrade.
+If you’re interested in buying and selling your own securities, check out a platform like Public or SoFi.

 No matter what path you pursue for your investments, review your options by features, fees, account minimums and customer support to find the best place for your funds.